NASA-Planetary-Science/sbpy/publications/joss/paper.md

 wide range of methods that are common in observational astronomy.
-However, some aspects, including the planning of observations, as well as the analysis and interpretation of the results, require tailored techniques and models that are disparate from those used most other astronomical fields of research.
+However, some aspects, including the planning of observations, as well as the analysis and interpretation of the results, require tailored techniques and models that are unique and disparate from those used in most other fields of astronomy.
 Currently, there is no single open source software package available to support small-body planetary astronomers in their study of asteroids and comets in the same way in which ``Astropy`` [@astropy; @astropy2] supports the general astronomy community.

 ``sbpy`` is a community effort to build a Python package for small-body planetary astronomy in the form of an ``Astropy`` affiliated